The will to drill

 There is significant potential to increase the volume of oil recovered by drilling more wells per section of land.
 Multi-well pad drilling was first used in the early days of production in the rugged Prudhoe Bay in Alaska in response to environmental concerns and the need to minimize surface impacts.2 It came into widespread application in the Bakken in the last few years, as advancements in drilling technologies made multi-well pad drilling more economically feasible.
 This type of production involves drilling multiple wells from one site, providing access to large portions of tight formations from a single location.
 The method is particularly effective in fields such as the Bakken, where reservoirs are thin but horizontally expansive.
 When a rig has completed one well, it moves only 20 or 30 feet to drill a second well.
 This translates into less construction traffic and less time to disassemble and move a rig from one pad to another one at some distance, where it would have to be reconstructed before drilling could begin.
 More wells at a single site means fewer roads and pipelines connecting to drilling sites, which decreases construction costs and improves operating efficiencies for producers and results in smaller surface disturbance and better land use efficiency for surrounding communities.

-Extended lateral drilling of multiple horizontal wells at different depths and in different directions is yet another technique being increasingly used to increase production potential.
+Extended lateral drilling of multiple horizontal wells at different depths and in different directions is yet another technique used to increase production potential.
 These types of wells are more expensive to drill, but the benefits typically offset those higher costs.
 Producers can use a single platform or drilling pad to drill multiple extended-reach wells, again minimizing the number of well-pad facilities, construction costs and environment disruptions.

 Extended lateral drilling is also used in areas where it is impractical or prohibitively expensive to drill from a location directly above the target formations.
 For example, it is far less expensive to drill a shore-based horizontal well with extended laterals targeting an offshore formation than it is to erect an offshore rig and drill vertically.
-In 2009, extended reach drilling was used to create a 7.6 mile-long well in Russia’s Chayvo offshore oil and gas field, at that time the world’s longest well.3
+In 2008, extended reach drilling was used to create a 7.6 mile-long well in Russia’s Chayvo offshore oil and gas field, at that time the world’s longest well.4

 Drilling in action